Rey-EL/public-portfolio/ecpi-coursework/cis150-introduction-to-networking/README.md

 # Introduction to Networking (CIS150)

 ## Course Overview
-This course will provide students with an introduction to the basic concepts, technology, and terminology used in computer networks.
-As part of the course objectives, students will learn to configure network devices, connect them, and troubleshoot problems.
-Students will also learn about essential network infrastructure services and basic security.
-Upon successful completion of the course, students will be able simulate the design and implementation of a small network with associated security controls.
+In this introductory networking course, I gained a fundamental understanding of the core concepts, technologies, and terminology prevalent in computer networks.
+I acquired practical skills in configuring and connecting various network devices, alongside developing robust troubleshooting methodologies.
+The curriculum also covered essential network infrastructure services and foundational security principles.
+By the end of the course, I was proficient in simulating the design and implementation of small-scale networks, complete with appropriate security controls.

 ## Key Learning Outcomes
-- Diagram a home network.
+- **Network Diagramming:** Successfully diagrammed and visualized home network architectures, demonstrating an understanding of network topology.
-- Configure a wireless router.
+- **Wireless Router Configuration:** Configured wireless routers, including essential settings for connectivity and performance optimization.
-- Configure devices to connect to home wireless network.
+- **Device Connectivity:** Mastered the configuration of diverse devices to seamlessly connect to home wireless networks.
-- Secure a home wireless network.
+- **Wireless Network Security:** Implemented and enforced security measures for home wireless networks, safeguarding against unauthorized access.
-- Troubleshoot a home network
+- **Network Troubleshooting:** Developed effective strategies and techniques for diagnosing and resolving common issues within home network environments.

 ## Technologies and Tools
 - DHCP